 - Blueberry Ice (this is the one I have; 3′ x 6′)

 - Golden Jackpot (2′ x 5+’)

 - Helen Johnson (3′ x 3′)

-This is more of a buying tip: take into consideration the size the plant gets (the tag should tell you, ask a salesperson or look it up online), and the size of the pot in going into.
+These are two buying tips: consider the size the plant gets (the tag should tell you, ask a salesperson or look it up online) and the size of the pot it’s going into.
 Bougainvilleas come in many sizes.
-Some reach 1-1/2′ tall and others get 25′ tall.
+Some reach 1-1/2′ tall, and others get 25′ tall.

 Those bigger bougainvilleas will need bigger pots to grow into and do well.
-Plus, you want a proportionately sized combo for aesthetical reasons.
+Plus, you want a proportionately sized combo for aesthetic reasons.

-That’s a wrap up on bougainvillea care in pots.
-So, the answer to the question I often get: “does bougainvillea grow well in pots?” is, yes!
-If you want a little less maintenance I’d choose one of the low growing varieties listed above.
-This way less watering will be required, combined with less pruning and training means more time to lay in the hammock and enjoy your garden.
+If you want lower maintenance, I’d choose one of the low-growing varieties listed above.
+This way, less watering will be required, and less pruning and training means more time to lay in the hammock and enjoy your garden!

 This post may contain affiliate links.
 You can read our policies here.
 Your cost for the products will be no higher but Joy Us garden receives a small commission.
 Thank you for helping us spread the word & make the world a more beautiful place!